 Bringing a new baby into the world flips your routine upside down and adds a seemingly endless amount of new responsibilities to your plate.
 Here are seven self-care tips to help you navigate postpartum.

 As a society, we tend to support mamas the most during pregnancy.
-Once the baby is born, all of that energy switches to the baby, which can leave many new moms grappling with how to take care of themselves and a child.
+Once the baby is born, all of that energy switches to the baby, leaving many new moms grappling with how to take care of themselves and their child.

 Why is self-care something you should prepare for during pregnancy?

-Move your body for at least 10 minutes a day.
+Do this for at least 10 minutes a day.
 Do what feels nice for you.
-That might be a gentle cat-cow movement, some pelvic floor exercises, and a good downward dog stretch.
+That might include gentle cat-cow movement, pelvic floor exercises, and a good downward dog stretch.
 It could be a daily walk that you build into your routine.

 It’s not selfish to want to feel confident and happy, and although your getting-ready routine will be a lot quicker, it will still boost your confidence.

-Find ways to laugh.
-It could be watching some old classic stand-ups on YouTube, listening to a podcast, or sharing funny memes with your friends.
-Try not to take life too seriously postpartum and keep your mindset lighthearted, looking for the funny moments in life as a new parent.
+It could be watching old classic stand-ups on YouTube, listening to a podcast, or sharing funny memes with friends.
+Try not to take life too seriously postpartum and keep your mindset lighthearted, looking for the funny moments as a new parent.

 Read next: Your Postpartum Hormone Timeline

 You can think of caring for your skin and hair in similar ways.
-Your scalp is an extension of your skin, so treat your hair just as good as you treat your skin.
-Body brushing is a great way to help with water retention, and gently brushing your hair every day will encourage microcirculation, stimulate the scalp, and help distribute your natural oils through to your mid-lengths and ends.
+Your scalp is an extension of your skin, so treat your hair as well as your skin.
+Body brushing is a great way to help with water retention, and gently brushing your hair daily will encourage microcirculation, stimulate the scalp, and help distribute your natural oils through to your mid-lengths and ends.